aporeto-inc/trireme-lib/docs/policy_design.md

 Trireme includes a powerful policy language that defines explicitely what is allowed and not allowed.
 This document aims to explain the basic concepts behind the Trireme policies and how to get started to define your own policies.

+As a user of the Trireme library, you need to implement a `Policy Resolver` interface that will fully define the policies that will apply to your traffic.

 # Trireme Cluster

 When using Trireme, two different perimeters are defined: